CzajkaJakub/CzajkaJakub/README.md

 - Hi there, I’m Jakub 👋
+- I study at the Poznań University of Technology 🏫
-- I'm self-taught web developer
+- I'm self-taught web developer  💻